 All these steps for gathering identification and detailed configuration information can be done by the user himself, without involving Infineon Technologies AG.

 The TOE consists of the hardware part, the firmware parts and the software parts.

 The software parts are differentiated into:

-the cryptographic libraries RSA, EC and SHA-2, symmetric cryptographic libraries and the supporting libraries Toolbox and Base.
+the cryptographic libraries RSA and SHA-2 and the supporting libraries Toolbox and Base.